p0pr0ck5/lua-resty-waf/README.md

 	# ./configure --with-pcre=/path/to/pcre/source --with-pcre-jit
 ```

 You can download the PCRE source from the [PCRE website](http://www.pcre.org/).
+See also my [blog post](https://www.cryptobells.com/building-openresty-with-pcre-jit/) for a step-by-step walkthrough on building OpenResty with a JIT-enabled PCRE library.

 ##Performance